-3.4 Process patterns
+3.4 Criterion 4: Process patterns

 Finally, in a particular application area (i.e. again: in a particular branch of industry and/or in a specific company) a certain sequence of cycles (= process patterns) of the product development process can be defined in order to come from a "general" to an "applied" development procedure.
-Such a result is, in fact, often the main outcome of so-called (business) process reengineering activities.
+This means, after defining and sorting the relevant properties (criterion 1), assigning analysis procedures (criterion 2) and deciding on solution patterns/elements to be re-used (criterion 3):